Psychology Internship

 Selection Procedures

 The interview process at UCCS will include contact after receiving your application through an email.
 This email will indicate whether the applicants will move forward in the process for an interview with the UCCS Mental Health Services staff.
-The interviews are done virtually through Zoom and will be with the UCCS Mental Health Services staff who are available.
+The interviews are done virtually through NMS and will be with the UCCS Mental Health Services staff who are available.
 This can be up to 10 possible interviewers.
 There will be specific questions that the staff will ask and then we will allow for time at the end for the applicants to ask any questions about the internship.
 Preference will be given to applicants who meet a minimum of 400 direct hours during practicum training.
 If the applicants do not meet the 400 direct hours required we will ask for additional information as to the reason for less direct hours, such as how has COVID - 19 possibly impacted their ability to obtain hours.
 Applicants with less than minimum direct hours will be considered during the upcoming application cycle, as long as all other prerequisites are met.
 Applicants who are interested in contacting our previous interns may reach out to the training director for the contact information.

 * Please know if you have ever used any of the clinical services of the Wellness Center Mental Health Services, formerly known as UCCS University Counseling Center, you are ineligible to apply for training.